Zequez/logseq-vault/pages/Team Pages.md

 	- Use the team information to generate a dynamic website
 	- Request a Team Gameworld Gameboard for your team
 	- Support my stewardship of this Gameworld by patreoning me
-		- Higher paying patreons get priority on Gameboard customization request -
+		- Higher paying patreons get priority on Gameboard customization request and consulting -
 	-
 	-